 Section B. Voting shall be by voice vote unless the President or a majority of members present call for a show of hands of a secret ballot.
-(See Art.
-IV, Sec.
-B (3).)
+(See Article IV, Section C (3).)

-Section C. Proposed changes in By-Laws or assessments shall be announced at least one (1) month prior to an Annual or Special Meeting.
-Such changes must be carried by a two-thirds (2/3) vote.
-(See Art.
-IX, Sec.
-A (1).)
+Section C. Proposed changes in Bylaws or assessment shall be announced at least one (1) month prior to an Annual or Special Meeting.
+Such changes must be carried by a quorum vote. (see Article IX, Sec A (1).

 Section D. All other motions shall be carried by a majority vote of the members present or by proxy.

 Article VIII - Restrictions and Conditions

 Section D. The Association may establish rules and regulations concerning the use of CMCA property.
-Violations of these rules and regulations may result in the suspension of the member’s privileges by a majority vote at a regular or Special Meeting.
-At its discretion, the Board may suspend the member’s privileges until that meeting.
+Violations of these rules and regulations may result in the suspension of the member's privileges at the discretion of the Board.

 Article IX - Amendments

-Section A. These By-Laws may be amended at an Annual (or Special) Meeting, provided that the proposed amendment shall have been offered in writing at a previous meeting and the membership notified one (1) month prior to the vote.
-(See Art.
-VII, Secs.
-C & D.)
+Section A. These Bylaws may be amended at an Annual (or Special) Meeting, provided that the proposed amendment shall have been offered in writing at a previous meeting and the membership notified one (1) month prior to the vote.
+(See Article VII, Sections C and D.)